-- ¾ cup tepid plain or unsweetened soymilk, almond milk, oat milk, or rice milk
+- ¾ cup warm plain or unsweetened dairy-free milk beverage

 - 1 teaspoon salt

-Transfer the dough to an oiled deep bowl and turn the dough once to coat it.
-Cover loosely with plastic wrap and let rise at room temperature until doubled in bulk, 1-1 ½ hours.
+- Transfer the dough to an oiled deep bowl and turn the dough once to coat it.
+Cover loosely with plastic wrap and let rise at room temperature until doubled in bulk, about 1 hour.

-Lightly grease one 9 by 5 inch loaf pan.
-Turn the dough out onto a lightly floured pat into a long rectangle.
+- Turn the dough out onto a lightly floured surface and pat it into a long rectangle.
 Fold like a letter, overlapping the short sides in the middle; press to flatten.
 Beginning at a narrow end, tightly roll up the dough into a thick log.
 Roll the log back and forth with your palms until it is the same length as the pan.
 Pinch the ends and the long seam to seal.
 Place the loaf seam side down, in a prepared pan, tucking the end under to make a neat, snug fit.
-Cover loosely with greased plastic and let rise until about 1 inch above the rim of each pan, about 1 hour.
+Cover loosely with greased plastic and let rise until about 1 inch above the rim of the pan, about 1 hour.

 - Preheat your oven to 350 degrees F.

 - Bake for 35 to 40 minutes, or until the loaf is golden brown and pulls away from the sides of the pan.

 - Remove the bread to a wire rack and let cool.